-Flood insurance is usually only required if you have a mortgage and live in a high-risk area, although it might be worth considering even if neither condition applies.
-Federal law states you will be covered for an amount equal to your property's rebuilding cost or to the maximum limit of coverage available to you.
-This flood insurance requirement applies to both federal and private policies.
+Flood insurance is usually only required if you live in a high-risk flood area and have a mortgage on your home, although it is worth considering even if only one—or neither—condition applies to you.
+Federal law states that mortgages backed by the government must have flood insurance if the homes are located in Special Flood Hazard Areas (SFHAs).
+You need be covered for an amount equal to your property's rebuilding cost or to the maximum limit of coverage available to you.
+Private insurers often require flood insurance for high-risk homes too, though, it's not universal.
 While you are only required to adhere to minimum coverage, you may want to consider getting more to protect your home and possessions.

 Flood Insurance Requirements